Programs Led by St. Olaf Faculty

 The study of music offers a valuable entry into the analysis of other cultures.
 This course explores various types of traditional and popular music (from art and folk music to pop, rock, and hip hop) encountered in the countries visited.
 Students examine musical function and form, relate music to cultural characteristics, and explore the way traditional and pop music of each country influence each other.
 They attend performances, meet musicians, and learn to play or sign pieces.
 Counts toward Asian studies concentration.
 GE: Artistic Studies (ALS-A), Oral Communication Requirement (ORC).

 Environmental Science in Australia (Spring Semester)

 The flora, fauna, ecological habits, and human history of Australia offer opportunities for study that are unique in diversity.
 This program begins in Melbourne during their late summer (February) and moves northward into the warmer latitudes during the semester as their autumn progresses.
 All travel will be in the eastern half of the country where the greatest diversity of natural habitats and human activity occur.
-A combination of lectures, extensive field experiences, a short home-stay, and brief research projects enable students to learn about and appreciate this fascinating continent.
+A combination of lectures, extensive field experiences, a two week home-stay, and brief research projects enable students to learn about the interconnected human-nature system and appreciate this fascinating continent.